xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/chvm.1.rst

 ****

-\ **chvm**\  - Changes HMC-, DFM-, IVM-, and zVM-managed partition profiles or virtual machines.
+\ **chvm**\  - Changes HMC-, DFM-, IVM-, KVM-, VMware-, and zVM-managed partition profiles or virtual machine attributes.
 For Power 775, chvm could be used to change the octant configuration values for generating LPARs; change the I/O slots assignment to LPARs within the same CEC.

 ********